iris-garcia/workday/docs/content/dev/tools.md

 project it is going to be used to automate every possible process
 like:

+1.  `mage test`: runs the test suite.
+2.  `mage testverbose`: runs the test suite with verbosity.
-1.  `mage test`: run tests and its code coverage.
+3.  `mage testandcoverage`: runs the test suite generating its code coverage.
-2.  `mage build`: build a binary of the project.
+4.  `mage build`: builds a binary of the project.
-3.  `mage install`: installs the built binary under /usr/local/bin.
+5.  `mage install`: installs the built binary under /usr/local/bin.
-4.  `mage start`: Starts the HTTP Server using pm2 as process manager.
+6.  `mage start`: Starts the HTTP Server using pm2 as process manager.
-5.  `mage startdev`: bootstraps a dev environment.
+7.  `mage startdev`: Starts a dev environment, [WIP].
-6.  `mage stop`: Stops the HTTP Server.
+8.  `mage stop`: Stops the HTTP Server using pm2 as process manager.

 ## [MariaDB](https://mariadb.com/) {#mariadb}